Last Updated: April 20, 2021

 Due to China’s strict regulations towards cryptocurrencies, Binance moved between Taiwan and Japan until establishing its headquarters in Malta.
 This newly established company recorded a surprisingly strong start, averaging more than $1 billion in daily trades in 2017.

 Binance’s primary function is crypto-to-crypto trading.
 Its low transaction fees, liquidity, and additional discounts for paying in Binance’s native cryptocurrency (BNB) are what attracts many users from all across the globe.

-Even though Binance isn’t challenging to use if you have previous experience with online crypto platforms, the Binance Academy helps anyone new to the world of crypto trading.
+Even though Binance isn’t challenging to use if you have previous experience with online crypto exchange platforms, the Binance Academy helps anyone new to the world of crypto trading.

 Binance offers services based around trading, listing, fundraising, and delisting or withdrawing cryptocurrencies.
-It’s open to new cryptos as it provides the possibility to launch new tokens by raising funds through a Initial Coin Offering (ICO).
+It’s open to new cryptos as it provides the possibility to launch new tokens by raising funds through an Initial Coin Offering (ICO).

 To start exchanging currencies with Binance, you have to complete the necessary KYC requirements.
 The platform supports limit, market, and stop-limit orders: Limit orders are executed at the trader’s limit price, market orders instantly at the best available price, and stop-limit orders become valid once the price reaches a specified level.

 Currently, there are no Binance deposit fees.
 But keep in mind that transaction fees are applied to withdrawals, depending on the type of cryptocurrency.